SultanInStem/robotic_arm/readme.md

-# Important Instructions To Read!!
+# Important Instructions To Read !!!

+## How To Start Up The Arm

+## DONT'S
+- DO NOT disconnect ANY wires while the arm is still on.
+- DO NOT connect wires loosely.
+Always make sure they are secured tightly.
+-

 # Packages and their functions